Baba Traoré

 Baba Traoré (born 13 October 1992) is a French professional footballer who plays as a left back for Championnat National 2 club Hyères.

 Career

 In January 2019, Traoré was loaned to Brest from Le Havre until the end of the season.

 Personal life

 As a youth player, Baba Traoré played along his brother Cheick Traoré, who is also a professional footballer, in his native Pierrefitte-sur-Seine.
-Traoré is of Malian descent.
+Traoré holds French and Malian nationalities.
+He was selected with Malian U21 team for the Toulon tournament in 2016.